 Practical Gifts for First Mother’s Day

 Even when you are a new mom, the demands of life continue.
 Cleaning, meals, laundry, errands and the routines of daily life continue on, even with a newborn in the house.
 In an ideal world, all new moms get support in all areas of routine and household management, but sometimes these get overlooked.
 These practical Mother’s Day gifts for new moms can help ease the transition at home for moms.

 Baby carrier: this type of baby carrier saved my life in those early months of motherhood.
 My older son would rarely sleep unless he was strapped to my chest in a carrier.
 He loved it and it gave me the freedom to go for walks, errands and fix meals for myself when home alone with the baby.
 A must-have for any new mom.

 Snack box: new moms need a lot of snacks.
 Taking care of a new baby, recovering from childbirth and/or nursing all demand a lot of fuel.
 Provide a new mom with healthy snacks (especially ones that can be eaten one-handed while feeding the baby) and she will never forget your kindness.

 The Intentional Stay-at-Home Mom Course: New moms take a variety of paths when it comes to balancing work and family.
-For those moms that decide to stay at home with their kids (part or full-time), this course can be the first step on that path.
+For those moms who decide to stay at home with their kids (part or full-time), this course can be the first step on that path.
 Making the change from working outside the home to staying home with kids can be quite a transition and this course is designed to help moms every step of the way.